-Phase 2: Teacher Certification Program
+Phase 2: TCP Core Certification Courses

-Formal acceptance into the Teacher Certification Program is required before registering for the courses listed below.
-To be admitted into the Teacher Certification Program.
-Students must demonstrate excellence in knowledge representative of scholarship, skills of professionalism and dispositions, along with personal fitness appropriate for the teaching profession.
+Formal (full) acceptance into the Teacher Certification Program is required before registering for the courses listed below.
+To be admitted into Phase 2 of the Teacher Certification Program, students must demonstrate excellence in knowledge representative of scholarship, skills of professionalism and dispositions, along with personal fitness appropriate for the teaching profession.
 These terms are defined and explained in the Minimum Competencies document distributed in EDUC 211 Introduction to and Foundations of Education.
 The document is also available upon request from the certification officer in the School of Education and Psychology.